Delaware Certificate of Dissolution: Everything You Need to Know

 What Is a Delaware Certificate of Dissolution?

 It’s only natural that some corporations close, and in Delaware you’ll need a certificate of dissolution.
 Formally dissolving a corporation is about resolving a business in an appropriate way that ends its responsibility to pay taxes and pertinent fees, with examples including franchise taxes and agent fees.
-Though the decision to close a company is a difficult one, once it is made there are several items that must be accomplished in order to make a closure official.
+Though the decision to close a company is a difficult one, once it is made several items must be accomplished to make a closure official.

 How to Dissolve a Corporation in Delaware

 First, to dissolve a corporation based in Delaware, a certificate of dissolution must be filed with the offices of the Department of State.
-There are a several factors that impact the type of dissolution you pursue, including the sort of entity you’re dissolving, its scope, the amount of shares the corporation has been authorized, and your company’s current status.
+Several factors impact the type of dissolution you pursue, including the sort of entity you’re dissolving, its scope, the amount of shares the corporation has been authorized, and your company’s current status.
 If your corporation is registered in Delaware and you’re seeking to protect the corporation from those claiming monetary assets or creditors seeking payment, you must first end its status as a business registered in the state.

 Now, how does written consent of dissolution approval work?